 We depend upon the laws of the county of DeKalb, the State of Georgia, and the government of the United States and their heirs, assigns, and successors, and upon the sense of sportsmanship of posterity for the continued preservation of this vault until the year 8113, at which time we direct that it shall be opened by authorities representing the above governmental agencies and the administration of Oglethorpe University.
 Until that time we beg of all persons that this door and the contents of the crypt within may remain inviolate.

+The possibility that future generations could have forgotten to speak English was also considered.
+So a machine called a “Language Integrator” was placed in front of the sealed chamber to teach the openers how to speak English.
 Jacob’s idea of the time capsule generated tremendous interest at that time, inspiring many identical projects elsewhere.
 Most notable among them are the Westinghouse Time Capsules prepared by the Westinghouse Electric & Manufacturing Company for the 1939 New York World’s Fair.
 The container they built was shaped like a rocket and was referred to as a “capsule”, giving birth to the name “time capsule” that’s used today to describe these kinds of vessels.
 Westinghouse built another capsule in 1964.
 Both are buried 50 feet below Flushing Meadows–Corona Park, in New York City.
 They are scheduled to be opened at the same time in the year 6939.